quixio/quix-streams/docs/tutorials/README.md

 # Quix Streams Tutorials

-This folder contains a few basic application patterns with accompanying walkthroughs to get you started with the Quix Streams library.
+Here are a few basic application patterns with accompanying walkthroughs to get you started with the Quix Streams library.

 ## Running a Tutorial

-Should you wish to run one of the tutorials, follow the instructions as listed at the bottom of it's `./tutorial.md`.
+Should you wish to run one of the tutorials, follow its instructions at the bottom.

 Besides a Kafka instance to connect to, most of them likely fit the pattern of: